rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/oracle/oracle_hashdump.md

 ## Options
   **DBPASS**
   The password to authenticate with.
 Change this from TIGER to the password of the privileged user created in step 3 of Preparation.

-  **DBUSER**
-  The username to authenticate with.
-Change this from SCOTT to the user you created who is granted privileges to select from the sys.user$ table

-  **RHOST**
-  The Oracle host.
-Change this to the IP address of the DB server.

   **RHOSTS**
   The target address range or CIDR identifier.
 If no CIDR notation is necessary, keep this value the same as RHOST.